11 Things To Avoid Doing Before Closing

 Think of a lender as a person very similar to you, they are merely trying to do their job.
 In this case, their job is to help you buy a home.

 Sometimes a mortgage underwriter will ask for very specific things.
-It is not uncommon for an underwriter to request documentation supporting a sale of a car, major change in job or explanation for one missed payment from 14 months ago.
+It is not uncommon for an underwriter to request documentation supporting a sale of a car, a major change in job, or an explanation for one missed payment from 14 months ago.

 If your lender contacts you and asks for some type of document or explanation, be prompt and thorough in providing the answer.
 Your entire loan could hinge upon this one item and you don’t want to get rejected because you could not find the time to respond to the lender’s inquiry.

-Summing Up What Not To Do Before Closing on a House
+Summing Up What To Avoid Before Closing on a Home

 After you have received your mortgage pre-approval, continue on with your life as if nothing has changed.
-Keep making payments on time, don’t close out any accounts and don’t add any new debt.
+Keep making payments on time, don’t shut down any accounts, and don’t add any new debt.
 Along with the other suggestions above, this should keep you prepared and ready for the final loan closing.